samsolomon/advertisers/README.md

-Fanarch
+Adboard
 =======

-Wordpress child theme for Fanarch, a reddit style newsboard for college sports.
+Wordpress child theme for a reddit style newsboard for people in the advertising industry.

 Upvote parent theme required.